rocky/python-xdis/README.rst

 version of Python that you are running on.
 But what about bytecode from different versions?

 That's what this package is for.
 It can "marshal load" Python bytecodes from different versions of Python.
-The command-line routine *pydisasm* will show disassembly output using Python 3.5 disassembly conventions.
+The command-line routine *pydisasm* will show disassembly output using Python 3.6 disassembly conventions.

 It accepts bytecodes from Python version 1.5 to 3.6 or so.
-The code requires Python 2.4 or later and has been tested on Python running versions 2.4.6, 2.5.6, 2.6.9, pypy-2.6.1 2.7.13, pypy-5.0.1, pypy-5.3.1,
+The code requires Python 2.4 or later and has been tested on Python running lots of Python versions.
-3.3.6, 3.4.2, 3.5.2 and 3.6.2.

 To install versions for Python before 2.6 install via eggs or use the python-2.4 branch of git in github.